JazonJiao/Manim.js/README.md

         tnr = s.loadFont('../lib/font/times.ttf');    // loads font (Times new roman)
     };
     s.setup = function () {
-        // this sets frameRate to be 30, and create a canvas of 1200 by 675 (you can adjust these in globals.js) setup2D(s);
+        // this sets frameRate to be 30, and creates a canvas of 1200 by 675 (you can adjust these in globals.js) setup2D(s);

         // creates an undirected graph
-        s.g = new Graph_U(s, {
+        s.g = new Graph_U(s, {  // parameters are passed in via an object
+            V: G.V,
+            E: G.E,
-            V: G.V, E: G.E, font: tnr,
+            font: tnr,
             start: 40,   // the time to start the animation in frames
             color_e: [7, 97, 7],   // color of edges in RGB
             color_v: Yellow,   // set color of nodes, using the global Yellow variable